simplykapoor/teched2022-IN260/exercises/ex2/ex25/README.md

 ## Summary

-You should have configured the exactly once delivery to SAP Process Automation.
+You should have configured the exactly once delivery to SAP Build Process Automation.

 With this, the model is complete.
 You can save and deploy the same.
 Continue to - [Exercise 2.6](/exercises/ex2/ex26)